-A series of group conversations for students, faculty, and staff to build skills to overcome division while talking about real issues affecting our campus and society at large.
-These conversations are designed to help us engage others in discussions that are based in empathy and invite diverse perspectives in an effort to create shared understanding and combat polarization.
+A series of group conversations for students, faculty, and staff to build skills to challenge hate and overcome division while talking about real issues affecting our campus and society at large.
+These conversations are designed to help us engage in discussion empathetically in a way that invites diverse perspectives in an effort to create shared meaning.

-Lunch or dinner will be served at each session.
-Staff supervisors are asked to provide release time for participants and ambassadors.
+Staff supervisors were asked to provide release time for participants and ambassadors.

 What Are Community Conversations?